 How to Save Unschedulable Observations

 If in Phase I there is no scheduling suitability for an observation even after you have made modifications to observing constraints, you may rerun the Visit Planner using the 'Increase Scheduling Flexibility' option.
-When run in this mode, the Visit Planner will assume that only the mimimum orbital viewing time is available and therefore it will identify the absolute maximum number of days available for that target.
+When run in this mode, the Visit Planner will assume that only the mimimum orbital visibility time is available and therefore it will identify the absolute maximum number of days available for that target.
 If the subsequent result still indicates that there is no scheduling suitability, then the observation is indeed infeasible as defined and should not be proposed.

 If on the other hand there is scheduling suitability, then you may propose for that observation.
-However, since you are basing the feasibility of that observation on the assumed use of mimimum orbital viewing ('Increase Scheduling Flexibility'), then you should indicate this fact in your proposal.
+However, since you are basing the feasibility of that observation on the assumed use of mimimum orbital visibility ('Increase Scheduling Flexibility'), then you should indicate this fact in your proposal.